 Degree Offered: Associate in Applied Science

-The Business Management Associate Degree enables you to acquire a broad understanding of all functional areas of a typical business (accounting, finance, human resources, production, information systems, and marketing) operating in today's dynamic environment.
+The Business Management Associate Degree enables the student to acquire a broad understanding of all functional areas of a typical business (Accounting, Finance, Human Resources, Production, Information Systems, and Marketing) operating in today’s dynamic environment.

-If you are already employed in a management discipline, this program will help you prepare for advancement.
-If you are preparing yourself for entry into the business management field, this program will help you prepare for entry into a first-line management position, such as assistant manager, supervisor, office manager, group leader, or project manager; in areas of advertising, benefits administration, finance, human resources, insurance, retailing, transportation, wholesaling, and communication.
+As a current employee in a management discipline, this program will help the student prepare for advancement.
+If preparing for entry into the business management field, this program will help the student prepare for entry into a first-line management position, such as assistant manager, supervisor, office manager, group leader, or project manager; in areas of advertising, benefits administration, finance, human resources, insurance, retailing, transportation, wholesaling, and communication.

 Curriculum - 1st Year